 The visual presentation of information to the business user and responding to user actions is the responsibility of the UI.
-The only requirement made of the UI is it must be able to create and use objects.
+The only requirement made of the UI is it must be able to create and use .NET or COM objects because business objects are .NET or COM objects.
 This provides a great deal of flexibility for both application developers and business users.
-Formal and robust UIs can be written using languages like ASP, C#, Java, Python, etc. At the same time an expert user can access information contained in business objects through a familiar spreadsheet application.
+Formal and robust UIs can be written using languages like VB, C++ or .NET.
+At the same time an expert user can access information contained in business objects through a familiar spreadsheet application.